serhii-londar/open-source-mac-os-apps/README.md

 #### Web Development
 - [CoreOS VM](https://github.com/TheNewNormal/coreos-osx) - CoreOS VM is macOS status bar app which allows in an easy way to control CoreOS VM on your Mac.  ![objective_c_icon]
 - [Corectl App for macOS](https://github.com/TheNewNormal/corectl.app) - Corectl App is a macOS Status bar App which works like a wrapper around the corectl command line tool corectld to control the server runtime process.  ![swift_icon]
-- [HTTP Toolkit](https://github.com/httptoolkit/httptoolkit-desktop) - HTTP Toolkit is a cross-platform tool to intercept, debug & mock HTTP.  ![typescript_icon]
+- [HTTP Toolkit](https://github.com/httptoolkit/httptoolkit-desktop) - HTTP Toolkit is a cross-platform tool to intercept, debug & mock HTTP.  ![type_script_icon]
 - [Insomnia](https://github.com/getinsomnia/insomnia) - Insomnia is a cross-platform REST client, built on top of Electron.  ![javascript_icon]
 - [KubeMonitor](https://github.com/DanSanche/KubeMonitor) - KubeMonitor is a macOS app that displays information about your active Kubernetes cluster in your menu bar.  ![swift_icon]
 - [KubeSwitch](https://github.com/nsriram/KubeSwitch) - KubeSwitch lists the available kubernetes cluster contexts on the mac, in Mac's Menu bar. ![swift_icon]